JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setPaymentRecipient`

 Sets the recipient on an existing payment.
-Secured function to authorised members
+Secured function to authorised members.

 **Parameters**